-I am a professional economist with thirty-five years of experience gained in the public sector, the City and consultancy, including stints at HM Treasury, HSBC, Standard Chartered Bank and Capital Economics.
+I am a professional economist with nearly four decades of experience gained in the public sector, the City and consultancy, including stints at HM Treasury, HSBC, Standard Chartered Bank and Capital Economics.
 I am now self-employed and work independently.

-My last employment was as Chief Economist at the Institute of Economic Affairs, the educational charity and free-market think tank.
-I left that role in 2018, but I continue to donate my time and expertise to support the activities of the IEA, especially schools and university outreach, on a ‘pro bono’ basis.
+My last payrolled employment was as Chief Economist at the Institute of Economic Affairs, the educational charity and free-market think tank.
+I left that role in 2018, but continue to donate some of my time to support the activities of the IEA, especially schools and university outreach, on a ‘pro bono’ basis.

-In addition, I hold the honorary position of IEA Economics Fellow, am a member of the IEA’s Academic Advisory Council, and sit on the IEA’s Shadow Monetary Policy Committee (SMPC).
-These roles are all unpaid.
+In addition, I hold the honorary position of IEA Economics Fellow and sit on the IEA’s Shadow Monetary Policy Committee (SMPC).
+These roles are unpaid.
 (For more information on the IEA itself, including funding, try these FAQs.)

-I also work with Speakers for Schools, am a Fellow of the Royal Society of Arts, and am on the Advisory Board of the Independent Business Network.
+I also work with Futures for All (aka Speakers for Schools) and am a Fellow of the Royal Society of Arts.

-I am frequently in the media, including TV and radio, and write for a variety of websites, newspapers and magazines.
-I have also provided expert testimony to many parliamentary select committees (on topics including the economic outlook, fiscal policy, the cost of living, international trade and Brexit), and have advised the OBR.
+I often appear in the media, including TV and radio, and write for a variety of websites, newspapers and magazines.
+I have also provided expert testimony to parliamentary select committees on topics including the economic outlook, fiscal policy, the cost of living, international trade and Brexit, and have advised the OBR.

-I still earn some income from consultancy (mainly by providing economic input to the investment committees for two family trusts and a firm of chartered financial planners), and from writing and speaking engagements (including fees for articles published by the Telegraph and Spectator).
+I still earn some income from consultancy (mainly by providing economic input to the investment committees for two family trusts), and from writing and speaking engagements (including fees for articles published by the Telegraph and Spectator, among others).
 I also have income from investments (which I do not actively manage).

 I graduated with a first class honours degree in Economics from Cambridge University (Clare College) in 1987 and have further qualifications both in economics (an MPhil, also from Cambridge) and in law (the post-graduate diploma from the College of Law, gained when I was Head of Economics at what was then the Lord Chancellor’s Department).